-2017 has been a great year for kids gifts, with robots, coding games and other high-tech toys topping Christmas gift lists from a huge variety of retailers.
+2017 has been a great year for kids gifts and gadgets, with robots, coding games and other high-tech toys topping Christmas gift lists from a huge variety of retailers.
 All are exciting and there are plenty of different options for every price range.

-Here, we've picked out the best we've seen, to help you find the perfect gift for your child.
+Here, we've picked out the best we've seen, to help you find the perfect gift for the children you need to buy for this year.

 This is one of the smartest robots we've met.
 It's tiny, but offers an impressive number of intelligent features including the ability to recognise faces, play games and learn.
 Cozmo comes with three LED cubes that he can interact with as you play, too.